 - 1. configure terminal

 - 2. ip ftp usernameusername

 - 3. ip ftp passwordpassword

 - 4. end

-- 5. archive upload-sw ftp: [ [ / [username [ : password] @ ] location ] / directory ] / image-name.tar
+- 5. archive upload-sw ftp:[[//[username[:password]@]location]/directory]/image-name.tar

+Command or Action Purpose Step 1 configure terminal Enter global configuration mode.
 This step is required only if you override the default remote username or password (see Steps 2, 3, and 4.)

-Step 2 ip ftp usernameusername

-Optional) Change the default remote username.

-Step 3 ip ftp password password

-(Optional) Change the default password.

-Step 4 end

-Step 5 archive upload-sw ftp: [[//[username[:password]@]location]/directory]/image-name.tar

-Upload the currently running switch image to the FTP server.

-- For //username:password, specify the username and password.
-These must be associated with an account on the FTP server. - For @location, specify the IP address of the FTP server. - For /directory/image-name.tar, specify the directory (optional) and the name of the software image to be uploaded.
+Step 2 ip ftp usernameusername Optional) Change the default remote username.
+Step 3 ip ftp passwordpassword (Optional) Change the default password.
+Step 4 end Return to privileged EXEC mode.
+Step 5 archive upload-sw ftp:[[//[username[:password]@]location]/directory]/image-name.tar Upload the currently running switch image to the FTP server. • For //username:password, specify the username and password.
+These must be associated with an account on the FTP server. • For @location, specify the IP address of the FTP server. • For /directory/image-name.tar, specify the directory (optional) and the name of the software image to be uploaded.
 Directory and image names are case sensitive.
-The image-name .tar is the name of the software image to be stored on the server.
+The image-name.tar is the name of the software image to be stored on the server.
 The archive upload-sw command builds an image file on the server by uploading these files in order: info, the Cisco IOS image, and the web management files.
 After these files are uploaded, the upload algorithm creates the tar file format.
 Note For the download and upload algorithms to operate properly, do not rename image names.